 Looking for more ‘Instagram-worthy’ spots in Paris?
 Attracting by significant Paris architecture?
 Check out our Paris Museums Guide where we share secret cafes and museums off the beaten path that will blow you away!
 Paris is a dream for architectural lovers.
 Even if you don’t necessarily know much about famous Paris architecture or famous French architects, you can still be stunned by these amazing buildings architects have gifted us.
 Or, take beautiful pictures in front of them to show off the most beautiful sites in Paris to your friends.
 So where exactly can you find the best Paris architecture?

 Follow us to traverse the past and the present of Paris to see these photogenic spots!

 This Gothic royal chapel has captured the hearts of many.
 The exquisitely designed stained glass is surely the most famous feature, recounting the story of the New Testament.
 It is said to be built at the expense of half of the kingdom’s wealth just to store the Crown of Thorns from Christ.
 Whether it’s true or not, the French King Louis IX left us this holy palatine chapel to take our breath away.

 - Address: 8 Boulevard du Palais, 75001 Paris

 - Open daily from 9am – 5pm; until 7pm in summertime (April – September)

-No need to explain much on this world-known Parisian monument that honors the French Army (and the great Napoléon) !
-The exquisite sculptures at the Arc de Triomphe tells the story of major battles ever happened in France and of course, the French Revolution.
-Have a moment of silence around the Tomb of the Unknown Soldiers for the World War 1 while you are admiring this historical art piece.
+No need to explain much on this world-known Parisian monument that honors the French Army (and the great Napoléon)!
+The exquisite sculptures at the Arc de Triomphe tell the story of major battles ever happened in France and of course, the French Revolution.
+Have a moment of silence around the Tomb of the Unknown Soldiers for World War 1 while you are admiring this historical art piece.